CuddlyBunion341/cuddlybunion341.github.io/src/content/blog/hotwire-outside-rails.md

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/07t16uvg252gn2vhn6ox.gif)

 This blog article is inspired by a [Hotwire Turbo streams tutorial for Sinatra](https://www.writesoftwarewell.com/understanding-hotwire-turbo-streams/ "https://www.writesoftwarewell.com/understanding-hotwire-turbo-streams/").

-When you search for Hotwire tutorials on Google, you’ll find that most of the results are related to Ruby on Rails.
+When you search for Hotwire tutorials on Google, you'll find that most of the results are related to Ruby on Rails.
 Even the Hotwire guides predominantly use Ruby on Rails as an example for implementing Turbo Streams.

 This does not really come as a surprise, as the framework has been created by the same company behind the Ruby on Rails framework.

-However, it’s important to recognize that Hotwire is not exclusively a Rails framework.
+However, it's important to recognize that Hotwire is not exclusively a Rails framework.
 In this blog article, I aim to convince you that Hotwire can be used beyond the Rails context, especially Turbo, its core feature.

 ## Goals